Rivollet/ADAProject/README.md

 *Group composed of: Loïc Veyssière, Maximilian Mordig, David Rivollet*

 ## Abstract
-The objective of our project is to analyze recipes from around the world in order to observe cultural differences between world regions.
+The objective of our project is to analyze recipes from around the world in order to observe cultural differences among world regions.
 We are going to use interactive and intuitive visualisation to show these differences expressed through the type of food populations eat.
 One example of such interactive graph would be to show by countries the nutriments contented in the recipes (ex: fat, proteins, salt, etc..).
 We can also analyze where in the world a specific ingredient (ex: beef, rice, butter, etc..) is mostly consumed.

 ## Presentation of the final work